Man Up | Ep. 174 • March 02, 2017

 But it seems like most of the world is not careful in their logic.
 Most of the world is not critical in their thinking, and they’re sloppy.
 It’s very easy for the average person in the world to hear something out of my mouth, and then to distort it and simplifying it to something stupid and untrue and not what I say.
 In other words, if the sentence is this long, they take this much of it and they say, “David say that.”
 And it’s just one little part of it.

 That’s pretty annoying.
-I’m going to start switching over to print just because it’s harder to distort it.
-It’s evidence when you can see it.
+I’m going to start switching over to print just because it’s harder to distort it because it’s like evidence if you can see it.
 Whereas in video, you have to scroll to that point in the video.
 It’s a little bit sloppier video.
 But anyway, this is one of those things.
 I’m glad that Alexander is trying to make his way through the many different points and arguments I was making in that episode.
 Understandable if you couldn’t get them all.

 I mean, I totally am a more visual thinker as well.
 If I see it in print and words, it’s easier for me to navigate my way through it.
-But it is important, although these distinctions are crucial, the difference between love and attraction and whether you’re deserving of love.
-When I say love, period, of love.
+But it is important, although these distinctions are crucial, the difference between love and attraction.
+The difference between whether you’re deserving of love, when I say love, period, of love.
 I didn’t specify from whom.

 And if I did say character, that was a slip of the tongue.
 Every human being is deserving of love.
 That’s just one of the statements I start with.
 By the way, I’ve covered this in Awakenings.
 This is one of the reasons why I’ve been procrastinating on this episode.